Charles-1791/knowledge_base/programming_language_notes/go_programming_language_read_notes.md

 }
 ```

+### Exported Members VS Unexported Members
+Let's say type A is embedded in struct B.
+- if A and B are in the same package, then all of A's methods and fields are promoted and visible to B.
+- otherwise, only exported members are visible to B.

+### Embedding A Pointer VS Embedding A Value
+1. Initialization difference:
+- Value embedding automatically creates the embedded value inside the struct — it’s always valid.
+- Pointer embedding doesn’t — the embedded pointer starts as nil.

+2. When do you embed a pointer
+- The embedded struct is large and you want to avoid copying it.
+- You want to share a single instance of the embedded type across multiple structs.
+- You want to optionally include behavior (e.g., lazy initialization).

 ## Method Value VS Method Expression
 - Method value: var_name + "." + method_name.
-It "remembers" the receiver, so when such value is called, we don't need to input the variable name.
+It copies the receiver, so when such value is called, we don't need to input the variable name.

 - Method expression: struct_name + "." + method_name.
 When we call a method expression, we must send in a variable of that struct.